8000 Support Services

 8100 SAFETY PROGRAM

-The Board of Education delegates to the Superintendent of Schools the responsibility to establish and carry out a district wide safety and security program which:
+The Board of Education delegates to the Superintendent the responsibility to establish and carry out a district wide safety and security program which:

 1. Identifies staff members responsible for effective administration of the program;